mauricioLeite/mauricioLeite/README.md

 # A little piece of Mauricio

 ## Hi visitor
-I'm a brazilian developer graduated on Computer Engineering, who loves to test new technologies in order to try them out, for example a blockchain implementation I created using Python and Django, and with the vision of testing the technology even more, I'm working on a new version of the project focused on IoT using TS.
-I'm currently working as TechLead on [ZENVIA](https://www.zenvia.com/).
+Brazilian with a deep passion for software development.
+Actively participating in and founding projects focused on various fronts of the field, such as Programming Contests, AI study groups focused on physical simulations, and a competition project aimed at building an AUV.

+I have a keen interest in exploring new technologies, as evidenced by the blockchain implementation project I developed using Python and Django.
+I am constantly seeking to improve my knowledge, and currently, I am immersed in a new version of the project, with a focus on IoT, natively integrating it with an MQTT broker, this time using TypeScript.

+Additionally, I take pride in leading a team at Zenvia, where we are at the forefront of artificial intelligence.
+We are committed to driving innovation and excellence in our field, developing advanced solutions that harness the full potential of AI to meet the needs and challenges of the market.

+I'm currently working an Engineering Coordinator on [ZENVIA](https://www.zenvia.com/).

 <a href="https://www.linkedin.com/in/mauricio-leite-ferreira-9181a710b/">
   <img align="left" alt="Mauricio's LinkedIN" width="22px" src="https://raw.githubusercontent.com/gauravghongde/social-icons/master/SVG/Color/LinkedIN.svg" />